 Before you perform Instant VM Recovery, check the following prerequisites:

-- You can restore a VM from a backup that has at least one successfully created restore point.
+- You can restore a machine from a backup that has at least one successfully created restore point.

-- If you are recovering a VM to the production network, make sure that the original VM is powered off to avoid conflicts.
+- If you restore a machine to the production network, make sure that the original machine is powered off to avoid conflicts.

 - You must have at least 10 GB of free disk space on the vPower NFS datastore to store virtual disk updates for the restored VM.